-If the ATS files an amendment to the information provided in its Initial Operation Report and the information relates to an Exhibit filed with the Initial Operation Report or a subsequent amendment, the ATS must, in order to comply with subsection 3.2(1), 3.2(2) or 3.2(3) of National Instrument 21-101, provide a description of the change, the expected date of the implementation of the change, and file a complete and updated Exhibit.
+If the ATS files an amendment to the information provided in its Initial Operation Report and the information relates to an Exhibit filed with the Initial Operation Report or a subsequent amendment, the ATS must, in order to comply with subsection 3.2(1), $\frac{3.2(2(2))}{3.2(3(3))}$ of National Instrument 21-101 Marketplace Operation, provide a description of the change, and the actual or expected date of the implementation of the change, and file a complete and updated Exhibit.
 The ATS must provide a clean and blacklined version showing changes from the previous filing.